7 Models

 7.4.3 Robustness checks and the multiverse

-Using the NHST statistical testing approach that has been common in the psychology literature, even a simple two factor experimental design affords a host of different \(t\)-tests and ANOVAs,31 offering many opportunities for \(p\)-hacking and selective reporting.
-We’ve been advocating here instead for a “default model” approach in which you pre-plan and pre-register a single regression model that captures the planned features of your experimental design including manipulations and sources of clustering.
+Using the NHST statistical testing approach that has been common in the psychology literature, even a simple two-factor experimental design affords a host of different t-tests and ANOVAs, offering many opportunities for p-hacking and selective reporting.
+We’ve been advocating here instead for a “default model” approach in which you preplan and preregister a single regression model that captures the planned features of your experimental design, including manipulations and sources of clustering.
 This approach can help you to navigate some of the complexity of data analysis by having a standard approach that you take in almost every case.

-• Not every dataset will be amenable to this approach, however.
+Not every dataset will be amenable to this approach, however.
 For complex experimental designs or unusual measures, sometimes it can be hard to figure out how to specify or fit the default saturated model.
-And especially in these cases, the choice of model can make a big difference to the magnitude of the reported effect.
+And especially, in these cases, the choice of model can make a big difference to the magnitude of the reported effect.
 To quantify variability in effect size due to model choice, “Many Analysts” projects have asked a set of teams to approach a dataset using different analysis methods.
-The result from these projects has been that there is substantial variability in outcomes depending on what approach is taken (Silberzahn et al. 2018; Botvinik-Nezer et al. 2020).32
+The result from these projects has been that there is substantial variability in outcomes depending on what approach is taken (; ).

-• Robustness analysis (also sometimes called “sensitivity analysis” or “multiverse analysis”, which sounds cooler) is a technique for addressing the possibility that an individual analysis over- or under-estimates a particular effect by chance (Steegen et al. 2016).
+Robustness analysis (also sometimes called “sensitivity analysis” or “multiverse analysis,” which sounds cooler) is a technique for addressing the possibility that an individual analysis overestimates or underestimates a particular effect by chance ().
 The general idea is that analysts explore a space of different possible analyses.
 In its simplest form, alternative model specifications can be reported in a supplement; more sophisticated versions of the idea call for averaging estimates across a range of possible specifications and reporting this average as the primary effect estimate.

 The details of this kind of analysis will vary depending on what you are worried about your model being sensitive to.
 One analyst might be concerned about the effects of adding different covariates; another might be using a Bayesian framework and be concerned about sensitivity to particular prior values.
 If you get similar results across many different specifications, you can sleep better at night.
 The primary principle to take home is a bit of humility about our models.
 Any given model is likely wrong in some of its details.
 Investigating the sensitivity of your estimates to the details of your model specification is a good idea.